CBurlison/PythonDI/README.md

 ```

 ## Performance
 To those whom it may concern, I have added performance tests which compare running DI vs manual instantiation.
-The previous results when run on my system were:
+The previous results when running each case 10M times on my system were:

 ```
 Results
 Test                    Runtime (sec)
+DI test                 22.35
-DI test                 214.65
+Pydantic DI test        141.63
-Manual test             70.44
+Manual test             6.78
 ```